xuxhi-xu/attack-path-OSINT-playbook/README.md

 ## Who this is for

-- SOC analysts learning reconnaissance and exposure analysis
+- People learning OSINT beyond just tool usage
-- Threat hunters and MDR analysts mapping attacker visibility
+- SOC analysts and threat hunters
-- Red teamers building passive recon workflows
+- Red teamers doing passive reconnaissance
-- Blue teamers validating public exposure surfaces
+- Blue teamers validating public exposure
-- Security researchers studying attack-path correlation
+- Security researchers and investigators
-- Students trying to learn OSINT beyond just tool usage
+- Anyone curious how attackers build attack paths from public data

 Start with 01 — [Analyst Framework](./modules/01-analyst-framework.md).
 Everything after that builds on it.